Antonio Brown has been suspended 8 games by the NFL. Here’s what it means for the Seahawks.

 The Seahawks have been checking into Brown, but like all NFL teams, were waiting to see if the NFL was going to levy a punishment.

-NFL Media reported that the suspension specifically covers the NFL’s investigation into a felony battery case involving a truck driver and an allegation by an artist of sexual assault.
+NFL Media reported that the suspension specifically covers the NFL’s investigation into a felony battery case involving a truck driver and an allegation by an artist of sexual assault and also that Brown is not expected to appeal it.

 NFL Media reported the league continues to investigate a separate sexual assault allegation, meaning Brown could still be suspended further for the 2020 season.